Board & Committees

 The roles of the Chairman and the Chief Executive Officer of the Company are, and will remain, separate in accordance with the Code and Board policy.

 The Chairman is responsible for leadership of the Board.
 The Chairman sets the Board agenda and ensures that adequate time is given to the discussion of issues in order to facilitate constructive discussions with effective contributions from the Non-executive Directors, particularly on those issues of a strategic nature.
 The Chairman, with the support of the Company Secretary, also facilitates constructive Board relations by providing accurate and clear information in a timely manner.
-Responsibility for ensuring effective communications are made to shareholders rests with the Chairman and the Executive Directors.
+Responsibility for ensuring effective communications are made to shareholders rests with the Chairman and the executive Directors.

 The Chief Executive Officer is responsible for strategic direction and decisions involving the day-to-day management of the Company.